Sebastian Grinstein

 Experimental Sciences & Mathematics

-I completed my MSc at the University of Buenos Aires in 1998 working on the measurement of the production cross section of direct photons at the D0 experiment (Fermilab, USA).
-I worked in Sweden as a member of the Astroparticle Group of the Royal Institute of Technology studying cosmic rays before starting my PhD (2003, University of Buenos Aires) measuring the properties of quarks and gluons in high energy collisions at D0.
-In 2003 I became a postdoctoral Fellow at Harvard University where I worked mainly at the CDF experiment (Fermilab) on top-quark physics and detector operations.
-In 2008 I joined the IFAE (Institut de Física d'Altes Energies) LHC-ATLAS experiment group as an ICREA Researcher.
-In 2012 I became an ICREA Research Professor.
-I am currently leading the ATLAS Detector upgrade effort at IFAE.
+I earned my MSc in 1998 from the University of Buenos Aires, where my research focused on measuring the production cross-section of direct photons at the DØ experiment (Fermilab, USA).
+Prior to my PhD, I was a member of the Astroparticle Group at the Royal Institute of Technology (KTH) in Sweden, studying cosmic rays.
+My doctoral research, also conducted at DØ, involved measuring the properties of quarks and gluons in high-energy collisions.
+In 2003, I joined Harvard University as a postdoctoral fellow, focusing on top-quark physics and detector operations for the CDF experiment at Fermilab.
+I joined the IFAE (Institut de Física d’Altes Energies) LHC-ATLAS group in 2008 as an ICREA Researcher and was appointed ICREA Research Professor in 2012.
+Currently, I lead the ATLAS detector upgrade effort at IFAE and explore the use of novel semiconductor detector technologies for medical applications.

 Research interests

-My research has been focused on high-energy experimental particle physics: understanding which are the fundamental constituents of nature and how they interact.
-At the Fermilab Tevatron accelerator I have performed studies of QCD and the properties of the top quark.
-At the LHC accelerator at CERN I conducted searches for new physics in the top sector.
-I am now leading a coordinated project to develop semiconductor tracking and timing detectors for the ATLAS experiment.
-During the first stage of this project, 3D pixel silicon sensors designed and produced at Barcelona were included in the innermost detector layer of ATLAS.
-Currently, we are fabricating 3D pixel module prototypes for the coming high luminosity LHC era.
-I am also the deputy Project Leader of the ATLAS High Granularity Timing Detector.
-My group aims to produce about 10% of the modules for this detector in-house.
-I am also co-leading a project investigating silicon sensors for medical applications.
+My career has centered on experimental high-energy particle physics, focusing on the fundamental constituents of nature and their interactions.
+At the Fermilab Tevatron, I conducted in-depth studies of QCD and the properties of the top quark.
+I later transitioned to the Large Hadron Collider (LHC) at CERN, where I led searches for new physics within the top quark sector.
+Currently, I lead a project developing cutting-edge semiconductor tracking and timing detectors for the ATLAS experiment.
+This work resulted in the successful integration of 3D pixel silicon sensors—designed and produced in Barcelona—into the innermost layer of the ATLAS detector.
+We are now producing 3D pixel modules for the High-Luminosity LHC upgrade.
+Additionally, my group is heavily involved in the ATLAS High Granularity Timing Detector (HGTD), with the goal of producing 10% of its modules in-house.
+I have also coordinated several projects exploring the use of silicon sensors in the medical field.

 Selected publications